NeoSkin7/Website/site/content/post/sunset.md

 ## Rayleigh Scattering

-Here comes the physics explainer… Light is, as you may know, made up of tiny particles called photons.
+Here comes the physics explainer...
+Light is, as you may know, made up of tiny particles called photons.
 At the smallest level, these photons are what interact with the world, and we will start by looking at what happens when a single one passes close to an atom.

 ![Light is both a wave and a particle](/img/post/sunset/light.png)